jessiexxma/seniorproject/README.md

-# seniorproject
+# Senior Project
-Capstone senior project for a wearable motion sensor that translates movement to sound
+Capstone senior project for a wearable motion sensor that translates movement to sound.